-An example of SDP offer for video session is shown in Table A.4.9, which includes two RTP payload types for H.264 and H.263 respectively.
+An example of SDP offer for video session is shown in Table A.4.4b, which includes a RTP payload type for H.264.
 Although the "b=AS" value can also be computed with the Source and PayloadSize nodes, a different value with appropriate implementation margin can be directly assigned to the AS node.
 If the AS, Source, and PayloadSize nodes are defined together, the AS node value should be used for setting "b=AS".
 In Table 15.3, the "b=AS" values of 315 and 57 kbps, for H.264 and H.263 respectively, are computed assuming IPv4 addressing.
 Note that the Priority nodes of H.264 and H.263 are assigned values of 5 and 3 respectively, which shows that depending on service policy, parameters sets of lower priority may be preferred in the construction of SDP offer.
-If the ImageAttr node is to be defined, as for H.264 in Table A.4.9, the maximum image size in either the Send or Recv node shall not exceed the maximum size limited by the offered codec level, which is 352x288 for Baseline profile at level 1.1.
+If the ImageAttr node is to be defined, as for H.264 in Table A.4.10a, the maximum image size in either the Send or Recv node shall not exceed the maximum size limited by the offered codec level, which is 352x288 for Baseline profile at level 1.1.